 How Much Does It Cost to Build a Timber Deck?

 Price?
 No worries, we’ve got you covered.
-While different building sources list a variety of deck costs, there is universal agreement that a range of factors will affect the total price:
+While different building sources list a variety of deck costs, there is universal agreement that a range of factors will affect the total cost:

 - Size of the deck